Azure/azure-sdk/docs/typescript/design.md

 {% include requirement/MUST id="ts-return-logical-entities" %} optimize for returning the logical entity for a given request.
 The logical entity MUST represent the information needed in the 99%+ case.

+TODO: the above guideline is a little vague and I'm not sure how to concretely apply this in JS/TS.

 {% include requirement/MUST id="ts-return-expose-raw" %} *make it possible* for a developer to get access to the complete response, including the status line, headers, and body.

+TODO: a code sample to go with this might be nice, or a direct discussion of the typical response format and how to do this in JS/TS.
+As an example of this, .NET discusses Response\<T\> in this section rather than the general guidelines, since Response\<T\> solves this problem for the API designer and then they don't have to think of another way to do it.

 {% include requirement/MUST id="ts-return-document-raw-stream" %} document how to access the raw and streamed response for a request (if exposed by the client library).
 Include comprehensive samples.
 We don't expect all methods to expose a streamed response.

+TODO: Should the above guideline go in the Samples section?

 For methods that combine multiple requests into a single call:

 {% include requirement/MUSTNOT id="general-return-no-headers-if-confusing" %} return headers and other per-request metadata unless it's obvious as to which specific HTTP request the methods return value corresponds to.

+TODO: It's unclear regarding the above that this is referring to the model type.
+(Is it?)
+An example of how we've solved this problem in existing Track 2 JS/TS APIs would be helpful here to make this guideline more actionable.

 {% include requirement/MUST id="general-expose-data-for-composite-failures" %} provide enough information in failure cases for an application to take appropriate corrective action.

+TODO: Would the above guideline go better in the Exceptions & Errors section?
+In the training, we say that exceptions should A) describe the problem and B) tell the developer how to solve the problem.

 {% include requirement/SHOULDNOT id="general-dont-use-value" %} use the following property names within a logical entity: